 - 1. 46.404 / 50.51: Research not involving greater than minimal risk; - 2.
 46.405 / 50.52: Research involving greater than minimal risk but presenting the prospect of direct benefit to individual subjects; or - 3.
 46.406 / 50.53: Research involving greater than minimal risk and no prospect of direct benefit to individual subjects, but likely to yield generalizable knowledge about the subject's disorder or condition. - 4.
 46.407 / 50.54: Research not otherwise approvable which presents an opportunity to understand, prevent, or alleviate a serious problem affecting the health or welfare of children.
-Research in this category must be submitted to the Secretary of HHS and/or Commissioner of Food and Drugs for consultation with a panel of experts in pertinent disciplines and opportunity for public review and comment.
+HHS-funded research in this category must be submitted to the Secretary of HHS and/or Commissioner of Food and Drugs for consultation with a panel of experts in pertinent disciplines and opportunity for public review and comment.
+When the research is funded by a federal agency other than HHS, the IRB will consult with appropriate officials at the relevant federal agency or department funding the research.